-One of the biggest impacts to the morale of your call center agents is the vacation planning process.
-There are a number of ways to do this.
+One of the things that has the biggest impact on the morale of your call center agents is the vacation planning process.
+There are many ways to manage time-off.
 If you can imagine a method for allotting and scheduling vacation time, it’s probably being done somewhere.
 We’ll go through the methods a bit later on, but let me start out with why this is so critical.

 No time to read the full article?
 Just download it as a PDF and read it offline, anytime, anywhere.

-Being a front-line contact center agent is one of the most challenging jobs out there.
-Handling call after call all day, being the face of the business to the customers, and dealing with a wide array of customers and customer needs.
-My career in contact centers started on the phones for an airline, and I remember the days of being on the front lines every day.
+Let’s face it, being a front-line contact center agent is one of the most challenging jobs out there.
+Handling calls and contacts back-to-back all day, being the face of the business when things go wrong, and dealing with irate and impatient customers creates stress.
+My career in contact centers started on the phones for an airline, and I remember what it was like to be on the front line every day.
 In this environment, vacation time is a welcome break.
-It’s an opportunity to recharge and take some time away from the pressure.
+It’s an opportunity to recharge your batteries and get away from the pressure.
 It’s fair to say that agents are usually more interested in the time they are not working than the time they are working.

-Let’s start within forecasting.
-This should start with the annual plan.
-After you have your workload and FTE requirement set for each month of the year, you plot in your shrinkage.
-Some shrinkage is simply reflecting reality (e.g. you may have more people call out absent in summer months) and some shrinkage can be allocated based on business demand.
-Vacation time falls into the latter category.
-The best way to start this process is to plot in your vacation time inverse to the workload requirement.
-So the months with the highest staff requirement has the least shrinkage and vice versa.
-The reason for this is that it helps to smooth out your monthly requirement.
-In an ideal world, you have little to no variation in staff requirements from month to month.
+It starts with forecasting, in particular the capacity plan for the coming year.
+Once you have your workload and FTE requirement set for each month of the year, calculate your shrinkage.
+Some shrinkage simply reflects reality and can’t be managed.
+For example, you may have more people call in sick during the winter.
+Some shrinkage can be managed - vacation time falls into this category.
+The best way to start this process is to calculate the vacation quota as the inverse of the staffing requirement each month.
+Months with the highest staffing requirement have the lowest vacation quota, and vice versa.
+This approach helps to smooth out your monthly coverage.
+In an ideal world, you’d have little to no variation in staffing requirements from month to month.
 In the real world, required staffing has peaks and valleys over the year.
-By reducing the vacation quota during busy months, you won’t have to fill the gap with temps or overtime some months, and being stuck with overstaffing in other months.
+By reducing the vacation quota during busy months, you won’t have to fill the gap with temps or overtime.
+By increasing quota during quiet months, you won’t be stuck with wasteful overstaffing.

-So far, you have a clear view of where the vacation time would be if employee preference weren’t a factor.
-However, the month-to-month patterns of the business may not align with where people actually want to take time off.
-Leveraging workforce management software, you can start with the quotas you calculated in step 1, then have your employees bid on when they want time off.
-Once you see where they actually want to take time off, you can make decisions on whether to increase or decrease the monthly quotas.
-If you do increase the vacation quota in a certain month, you can compensate by moving shrinkage, such as coaching or training, to another month as an offset.
-There’s usually a way to make it work, you just need to make sure you have the right tools to do the forecasting and gather the employee bid preferences in one place so you can compare.
+Now you have a clear view of where the vacation time would be if employee preference weren’t a factor.
+However, the month-to-month patterns of the business may not align with the patterns of when agents actually want to take vacation.
+Leveraging workforce management software, you can start with the quotas you calculated in step 1, then have your employees make time-off requests.
+Once you see where they actually want to take time-off, you can make decisions on whether to increase or decrease the monthly quotas.
+If you do increase the vacation quota in a certain month, you can compensate by moving shrinkage events such as coaching or training to another month.
+There’s usually a way to make it work.
+You just need to make sure you have the right tools to do the forecasting, gather the employee requests, and then do a comparison.

-After you have allotments in place, you need to start assigning the vacation time to the agents.
-There is no one way to do this correctly.
-This can vary based on your company’s values, your industry, or your geography.
+There is no one-size-fits-all solution.
+It depends on your company’s values, your industry, or your geography.
 If you are going to take performance and seniority into account, a great place to start is to create a ranking system with 50% of the ranking based on overall performance and 50% on seniority.
-Simple.
 By doing this, you incentivize people to perform well and you incentivize people who have been with the company for a long time.
 By having performance as 50% of the target, you also penalize long-term employees who are just coasting and not really trying.

-A good rule of thumb is to bid for the following year’s vacation in the fourth quarter of the previous year.
-Make 50 – 75% of the slots available for bidding.
-Do not let them take all of the allotments, because you need some flexibility as you progress through the year.
-You may see more calls in one month, and fewer in another month.
-Holding back some of this time allows you to adjust the slots during the year.
+Another tip is to let agents request vacation for the coming year in the fourth quarter of the current year.
+Make 50 – 75% of the slots available for requesting - you need some flexibility as you progress through the year.
+You may see higher volume than expected in one month and lower volume in another month.
+Not releasing the full vacation quota at the start allows you to make adjustments during the year.

-The key is to make sure you have a simple, flexible workforce management system to support your processes.
-I always recommend cloud-based vs. on premises.
-It’s not worth purchasing expensive equipment that becomes obsolete if you change vendors.
-If you don’t have software, or are looking to make a change, talk to several vendors and see how well they accommodate your scheduling needs in the area of time of vacation planning.
+It’s really helpful to have a simple, flexible workforce management (WFM) system to support your time off processes.
+If you don’t already have WFM software, or are looking to make a change, talk to several vendors and see how well they accommodate your scheduling needs in the area of time of vacation planning.

 Did you find the article interesting and would like to share it with your colleagues?
 Download the article as a PDF.